astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

 We will need to copy even less for the response: just the status code, headers, and content.
-Here the code is much simpler:
+Here, the code is much simpler:

 ```csharp
 public static async Task CopyTo(this HttpResponseMessage source, HttpResponse target)